-In this tutorial, we show you how to transfer data between your computer and your web server.
+In this tutorial, we show you how to transfer files between your computer and your server.

-In addition to the detailed tutorials in the WordPress installation training module, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.
+In addition to the tutorials, we also recommend watching the video tutorials listed in our WordPress Installation Video Tutorials section.

-- How To Transfer Files Between Your Hard Drive And Your Server
+- How To Transfer Files Between Your Hard Drive And Your Hosting Server

 - FTP (File Transfer Protocol)